beyondeye/kmongodsl/README.md

         }
 ```

-A very important thing to notice here is for input fiels like `inputs` that are actually
+A very important thing to notice here is that for input fields  that are actually
-an array of expressions, the sytax is to put one expression per line with the syntax `marg..<expression>`
+an array of expressions (like `inputs` in the example above), the syntax is to put one expression per line with the syntax `marg..<expression>`
 (or also on the same line separated by a semicolumn).
-This is also true if the argument is not a complex expression, but instead a field in the source document.
+This is also true if the expression in the array is not a complex expression, but instead a field in the source document.
 Also
 in this case you need to use the `marg..<>` syntax
 This is not very intuitive.
-This is even more confusing because for simple operators (operators that takes an a
+This is even more confusing because for simple operators (operators that takes a
 simple array of expressions (like `$arrayElementAt`, `$multiply`, etc..) and not an object containing a field that is
 an array of expressions (like `$let`,`$map`,`$reduce`, etc..) , the syntax is much simpler (as shown in the examples above
-This is syntax will probably
+This complex syntax using `marg..`  will probably change in the future.
-change in the future.

 Anyway the autocompletion features of the DSL will help a lot in such cases for remembering the correct syntax
 Notice that `as` was also renamed as `as_` because it is a reserved keyword in Kotlin

 ## Project Stage: $reduce operator